apache/tvm/tests/micro/zephyr/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-This directory contains units tests for MicroTVM integration with Zephyr.
+This directory contains tests for MicroTVM's integration with Zephyr.

 To run the test, you first need to be running in a Python environment with all of the appropriate TVM dependencies installed.
 If you have [Poetry](https://python-poetry.org/)